mactsouk/d3-live/regular-user.md

 You might need to make changes to `./src/scripts/index.js` to match your Lenses installation and define your own SQL query.

+The last thing you should do is execute `npm run start` to begin your application.
+If you are using `yarn`, execute `yarn start` instead.

 ### How to login

 The following JavaScript code is used for logging in Lenses in order to get the data.